Trendyol/Jdempotent/README.md

       expireTimeoutHour: 3
 ```

+Please note that you can disable Jdempotent easily if you need to.
-Also you can disable jdempotent any time for example you don't have circut breaker but your redis down etc.
+For example, assume that you don't have a circut breaker and your Redis is down.
-You can wish disable jdempotent with following configuration.
+In that case, you can disable Jdempotent with the following configuration:

 ```yaml
   enable: false